-The rating score of staff is usually decided by their managers following discussion with the employee at the formal performance meeting.
-Where there is concern or disagreement about how performance has been assessed, the employee should be encouraged to discuss this with their manager.
+The rating score of a team member is usually decided by their managers following discussion with them at the formal performance meeting.

+Where there is concern or disagreement about how performance has been assessed, the team member should be encouraged to discuss this with their manager.
 Talking about it may clarify why they have been scored in this way and allow them to challenge any area they believe to be unfair.
 If they are still unhappy after raising it with their manager, they should be able to raise the matter with another manager.
 This ensures that staff are being assessed fairly, consistently and transparently across the organisation.